 The chart below shows the trade for the top five U.S. trading partners as of 2019.
 The first tab shows the volume of goods traded by each country.
 The second tab shows the deficits.
 Please note that the Census provides trade data by country for goods only, not services.

 The Largest U.S. Deficit Is With China

-More than 40 percent of the U.S. trade deficit in goods was with China.
-The $347 billion deficit with China was created by $462 billion in imports.
-The main Chinese imports are consumer electronics, clothing, and machinery.
-America only exported $116 billion in goods to China.
+More than 42.1% of the U.S. trade deficit in goods is with China.
+The $346 billion deficit with China was created by $452 billion in imports.
+The main U.S. imports from China in 2018 were electrical machinery, machinery, and furniture, and bedding.

 The United States Has a Deficit With Its NAFTA Partners